This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 How do you get to Guatemala?

 The easiest way to get to Guatemala is by flying into La Aurora International Airport in Guatemala City.
-Daily flights arrive from most major North American airports as well as Bogota (with connections to elsewhere in South America), and even Madrid.
-Other travelers may fly into Flores, Guatemala on a short hop from Belize.
+Daily flights arrive from most major North American airports as well as a handful of others worldwide.
+Some travelers may fly into Flores, Guatemala on a short hop from Belize.

 Do Americans need a visa to visit Guatemala?